 The CNIO has established an infrastructure and programme to accelerate the preliminary phases of the discovery and development process for new drugs.
-The Experimental Therapies Programme (ETP) is meant to bridge the gap between basic research underway into the biology of cancer and the pharmaceutical sector.
+The Experimental Therapeutics Programme (ETP) is meant to bridge the gap between basic research underway into the biology of cancer and the pharmaceutical sector.

 Thanks to their broad experience in the pharmaceutical industry, ETP research teams bring the discovery process closer to completion beginning with the identification of a molecule – a “hit” obtained through sophisticated screening processes, or by applying the principles of rational design.
 In either case, the results at the end of the discovery process will be candidate compounds – leads – that will subsequently be earmarked for clinical trials.